coveo/ui-kit/packages/quantic/decisions/0001-testing-strategy.md

 **Example Playwright Test Scenarios**:

 - A user uses a Quantic component by interacting with its multiple buttons and triggering Coveo analytics.
+We test that the expected analytics are sent, that the events are valid, and the response from the analytics API are correct.
 - A user navigates through a whole search workflow, interacting with multiple components.
 - Verifying that API requests made by the component are accurate and produce the expected results in the UI.